- ADMISSIONS & AID

 The academic/program director and/or program staff are best able to direct individuals to needed local services, such as counseling, translation, and local medical or police assistance, within SIT Study Abroad programs.
-SIT Study Abroad requires program staff to report all complaints or incidents of harassment, sexual harassment, sexual assault, or retaliation, regardless of the offender’s identity or position to the SIT Title IX coordinator and student affairs team.
+SIT Study Abroad requires program staff to report all complaints or incidents of harassment, sexual harassment, sexual assault, or retaliation, regardless of the offender’s identity or position to the SIT Title IX coordinator.

 In an emergency, please contact local law enforcement.
 There is no time limit on how long after an incident you can make a report of misconduct; however, SIT’s ability to respond to a report may be hindered by the length of time between the alleged misconduct and the report itself.
 While not required, any person who believes they have been a victim of sexual harassment, sexual misconduct, sexual assault, domestic violence, dating violence, or stalking is strongly encouraged to report the incident to local law enforcement.
 In certain circumstances, depending on the type of conduct alleged and the parties involved, SIT may be independently obligated to contact the police.